daniel-saunders/daniel-saunders.github.io/chromebook.md

 ## Conclusion
 All the requirements I set out were fulfilled and beyond for just £60.
 Chromebooks offer amazing productivity per pound of hardware, and a bargain on eBay, where they're plentifully.
 GalliumOS is very impressive in terms of documentation and compatibility, offering a familiar feel for developers.
 This is also an excellent option for those wanting a cheap way to try out linux as an OS.

-Before this experiment, I'd planned on selling my Chromebook on, but now i think i'll construct a plinth for it.
+Before this experiment, I'd planned on selling my Chromebook on after these trials, but now i think i'll construct a plinth for it.
 Ironically, its value to me now far exceeds £60...